Our Fruit Trees

 to detect infestation from observing the outside skin.
 Fruit drop is the first indicator.

-In 2017 we have the following observations: The whitefly infestation is only seasonal and not a problem
+The whitefly infestation is only seasonal and not a problem

 really.
 Papaya wasp is manageable with Spanish Moss covering the small fruits in the spring/summer.